gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 I use *unit test* and test interchangeably.

-* Good tests build the foundation of a maintainable codebase
+* Good tests build the foundation of a maintainable and high-quality codebase
 * Tests should help developers to be productive
 * Tests should be fast
 * Tests should be independent